Skip to content

 Top Rooftop Bars in Lisbon

-Free alternative: Miradouro da Graça and Miradouro da Senhora do Monte are not bars, but the two highest viewpoints in Lisbon — bring a bottle of wine from a nearby shop (€3–6 for an excellent Portuguese wine) and join the locals watching the sunset.
-This is a quintessential Lisbon experience that costs almost nothing.
-The kiosk bar at Miradouro da Graça serves drinks if you prefer not to bring your own.
+Free alternative: Miradouro da Graça and Miradouro da Senhora do Monte are the two highest viewpoints in Lisbon — not bars, but bring a bottle of Portuguese wine (€3–6) and join the locals watching the sunset.
+The kiosk bar at Miradouro da Graça serves drinks if you would rather not haul your own.

 Our best rooftop bars in Lisbon guide covers 12 venues with hours, prices, and directions.